How to Make the Best Veggie Burger

 - 1 tablespoon olive oil

-- Optional: bbq sauce, toasted hamburger buns, sriracha mayo, lettuce, red onion and tomato
+- Optional: barbecue sauce, toasted hamburger buns, Sriracha mayo, lettuce, red onion and tomato

 Step 1: Bake the Beans

-Start off by preheating the oven to 325.
-Spread the black beans evenly on a parchment-lined rimmed baking pan and bake just until beans start to split open, about 6-8 minutes.
+Start off by preheating the oven to 325°F. Spread the black beans evenly on a parchment-lined rimmed baking pan and bake just until beans start to split open, about 6-8 minutes.

 Step 2: Toast the Nuts and Spices